Meet the Team

 Dr. Carolyn Pickering is a geriatric nurse scientist with a program of research focused on developing innovative models of care for vulnerable older adults and their caregivers.
-Dr. Pickering has interdisciplinary projects, collaborating with fields such as criminology and computer engineering, which aim to identify ways of bringing together multi-sector service providers to better support older adults and their family caregivers in the community so that people can age-in-place safely and with the resources they need.
+Dr. Pickering has interdisciplinary projects which aim to identify ways of bringing together multi-sector service providers to better support older adults and their family caregivers in the community so that people can age-in-place safely and with the resources they need.

 Frank Puga, PhD

 Dr. Puga's research group studies the link between stress, depression, and cognitive frailty.
 Using a multi-system approach, we investigate physiological and behavioral processes that increase vulnerability to mental health and accelerate age-related cognitive decline.
 A major focus of the laboratory is to develop and test behavioral interventions that increase physiological resilience to stress, improve mental health, and delay to onset of cognitive decline.

 Danny Wang is a data analyst for the Pickering Caregiver Lab.
 He has a master’s degree in experimental/research psychology from the University of Texas at San Antonio.
 His research interest includes quantitative methods, biomarkers for psychological stress, and health-related topics.
 Danny plans to pursue doctoral studies in the future.